FREQUENTLY ASKED QUESTIONS

 How are (RED) and ONE Related?

 Did you know that it’s now possible to prevent babies from contracting HIV from their mothers?
 It is, and what this means is that the world is approaching critical milestone in the fight against AIDS: within the next few years, we can virtually eliminate the transmission of HIV from moms to their babies, thereby delivering the first AIDS FREE GENERATION in over 30 years.
-Every day, 400 babies are born with HIV, and 22 priority countries account for roughly 90% of all cases of new pediatric infections.
+Every day, over 400 babies are born with HIV, and 21 priority countries in Africa account for roughly 90% of all cases of new pediatric infections.
 Today, medicines exist to stop mother-to-child transmission of HIV and to ensure that children are born HIV-free, but first women need to have access to HIV testing during pregnancy.
 If a woman tests positive, she should begin taking antiretroviral medication right away to block the passage of the virus to her newborn during pregnancy, labor, and breastfeeding.
 If she does this, and if her infant also receives a simple daily treatment for six weeks following birth, there is a 95% or greater chance that the baby will be HIV-negative.
 Thus, a historical opportunity is upon us.
 With continued funding and focus, we could conceivably see an AIDS FREE GENERATION this decade.
-To ensure that we get the number of babies born each day down from 400 to near zero, we need to ensure that all HIV-positive pregnant women can access antiretroviral medicine that costs as little as 30 cents a day.
+To ensure that we get the number of babies born each day down from 400 to near zero, we need to ensure that all HIV-positive pregnant women can access antiretroviral medicine that costs as little as 20 cents a day.

 Want to become a (RED) partner?